playcanvas/playcanvas-ar/README.md

 ## Demo
 Before you begin, print out the following markers: [Hiro](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Hiro%20pattern.pdf) and [Kanji](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Kanji%20pattern.pdf).

 Now click [here](https://playcanv.as/p/eJ1ygzym/) for a demonstration.
 We recommend running it on mobile.
-If you use iOS, you'll need iOS 11 which is now in [public beta](https://beta.apple.com/sp/betaprogram/).
+If you use iOS, you'll need to ensure you have upgraded to iOS 11, which is required to access the camera from Safari.

 Or check out a little video: